Skyhawk Football | Jason Simpson - Head Coach

 Simpson placed fourth in the Eddie Robinson Coach of the Year Award ballot in 2006 and was also a finalist for the award in 2012.
 He won the OVC's Roy Kidd Coach of the Year award and the American Football Coaches Association Region 3 Coach of the Year accolade in 2006, his debut season at UT Martin.

 In April 2012, Hughes became the 12th UT Martin player and first since 1996 to be selected in the NFL Draft.
 Hughes was picked by the Indianapolis Colts in the fifth round (139th overall).
-Since 2011, Gibbs (St. Louis Rams, Green Bay Packers), Sims (Atlanta Falcons, New England Patriots), Derek Carr (New York Giants), Johnson (Kansas City Chiefs), Butler (Baltimore Ravens) and DJ Roberts (Baltimore Ravens) have all received opportunities with NFL teams.
+Since 2011, Gibbs (St. Louis Rams, Green Bay Packers), Sims (Atlanta Falcons, New England Patriots), Derek Carr (New York Giants), Johnson (Kansas City Chiefs), Butler (Baltimore Ravens), DJ Roberts (Baltimore Ravens), Abou Toure (Indianapolis Colts), Charles Sweeton (Kansas City Chiefs), Bell (Tennessee Titans) and Corey Jordan (Jacksonville Jaguars) have all received opportunities with NFL teams.

 Simpson also coached Chapman for two seasons, who became just the 14th Division-I player to rush for 1,000 yards in four consecutive seasons.
 He was named the program's first-ever OVC Offensive Player of the Year in 2006.

 The Skyhawks have also won or shared the Sgt.
 Alvin C. York Trophy, which was established in 2007 and is given annually to the best of the four OVC teams located in Tennessee.
-The Skyhawks won the trophy in 2010 and shared it in 2012.
+The Skyhawks won the trophy in 2010 and shared it in 2012 before reclaiming the trophy in 2014.
+UT Martin owns a 16-8 all-time record in the Sgt.
+York Trophy series, which is the best mark out of the four OVC schools.

-Last season, UT Martin once again established itself as one of the best programs in the OVC, finishing with a 7-5 overall record and 5-3 mark against league foes.
-That marked the fifth winning season under Simpson and third in the last four years.
+In 2013, UT Martin once again established itself as one of the best programs in the OVC, finishing with a 7-5 overall record and 5-3 mark against league foes.
+That marked the fifth winning season under Simpson and third in a span of four years.
 Simpson became the first UT Martin football coach to post back-to-back winning seasons since George MacIntyre in 1976-77.

 The Skyhawks spent three weeks in the Sports Network Football Championship Subdivision polls in 2013, with their only losses coming to Football Bowl Subdivision opponents Boise State and Memphis and FCS playoff participants Eastern Illinois, Tennessee State and Jacksonville State.
 UT Martin defeated ranked FCS opponents Chattanooga (31-21) and Central Arkansas (24-23) in the first three weeks of the season and was ranked No. 22 in the nation by the Sports Network on Sept.
 30.